Appruve/AppruveiOSSDK/README.md

 ```swift
   import AppruveiOSSDK
 ```
-2. Paste the following initialization code into the application: didFinishLaunchingWithOptions method.
+2. Paste the following initialization code into the application: didFinishLaunchingWithOptions method or just before you call `Appruve.buildVerificationController`.

 ```swift
   Appruve.initialize(